VU Collaborate for Block

 The setting up of the Gradebook is of utmost importance because VU has made a distinct move to reduce the administrative load around grade allocation and distribution.
 From VU Collaborate, the grades now move directly to VU Connect to provide final grades to students.
 When the Gradebook and assessments are correctly developed, there is no need to create extra spreadsheets or data sets to go through final grades before they are provided to students.
 See how to use the grade book in block model units to read about the Gradebook specifically for Block Mode, see this guide.
-Towards end of each block you might want to look at overall grade distribution of your class, see this guide on Grade distribution and statistics.
+Towards the end of each block, you might want to look at the overall grade distribution of your class, see this guide on Grade distribution and statistics.

 Rubrics on VU Collaborate are another method employed to reduce the amount of paperwork (and paper) used to provide students with detailed feedback about their assignments and assessments.
 Once a rubric is developed in VU Collaborate and attached to the assessment, each relevant rubric box can be ticked whilst reading through the assignment and the written feedback in the rubric can be passed directly to the area where students receive their feedback and grade.
 The rubric has the added benefit for students by providing them with more direction for how to receive particular grades on their assignment before they start working on it.
 To see some example rubrics, see this section in the VU Collaborate Essentials space.

 Groups for tutorials, labs and multiple classes are created automatically in VU Collaborate based on what the students pick when they are developing their timetable on Allocate+.
 You can also create groups in VU Collaborate for things such as group assignments, projects or excursions.
-When creating groups you have the options to have VU Collaborate allocate students to groups randomly, have students allocate themselves to a group or you can manually enter students into groups yourself.
+When creating groups, you have the options to have VU Collaborate allocate students to groups randomly, have students allocate themselves to a group, or manually enter students into groups yourself.